WhiteflagProtocol/whiteflag-api/docs/md/configuration.md

 Multiple stores may be defined with multiple `[[databases]]` sections.
 At a minumum, the following parameters must be defined for each datastore as detailed in `./lib/datastores/static/datastores.config.schema.json`.
-Additional parameters may be added depending on the database.

 * `name`: the name by which the datastore is identified in the software and in loggings
 * `module`: module that implements the specific logic of the datastore; modules are located in `./lib/datastores` and to minimally implement the module methods as described in `./lib/datastores/static/datastore-template.js`